 California's current minimum wage law, which was passed in 2016, aimed to raise the minimum wage in phases until it reached \$15 an hour for all employers in 2023.
 The law specifies, however, that if inflation increases by more than 7% between fiscal years 2021 and 2022 (which ends on June 30), then the state's minimum wage shall increase by 3.5%.
-The California Department of Finance announced that inflation increased by 7.9% during this time, thereby triggering the increase in minimum wage effective January 1, 2023.
+The California Department of Finance has projected that inflation will exceed 7.6% during this time, thereby triggering the increase in minimum wage effective January 1, 2023.

-The \$15.50 minimum wage will apply to all California workers.
+If the inflation rate exceeds the 7% threshold as expected, the \$15.50 minimum wage will apply to all California workers.
 Although this may be a welcome change for an estimated 3 million workers in California who are currently paid minimum wage, it will also directly impact the labor costs for businesses across the state regardless of employer size and will likely hurt small employers the most.